 Thanksgiving dinner is just a few weeks away.
 Wtf?
 It’s not even Halloween yet.
 I know, but once Halloween is over, turkey day will be on you like white on rice.
 You have to be ready with a rock-solid plan.
-Let’s get to work!
+I just happen to have an excellent plan in the form of a Thanksgiving Timeline!

 What’s On the Menu, My Lovelies?